-NYC mixed use building, 108 Chambers Street won the 2019 Metal Building and Roofing Award in New Metal Walls by Metal Construction News!
+NYC mixed use building, 108 Chambers Street (aka The Rogue) won the 2019 Metal Building and Roofing Award in New Metal Walls by Metal Construction News!

 McLaren engineered the attachment of the 10,000 square feet of metal panel for this 10-story mixed use building with a staggering number 7 shaped facade.
 Designed to match its surrounding NYC Tribeca neighborhood, the building was fabricated with aluminum wall panels and a Deco Bronze finish that mimics cast iron while producing a range of colors and appearances.